Get Started with GraalVM Native Image

 tool performs an aggressive static analysis to see which classes are used within the application.

 For any classes not used, the tool will assume that they are not needed.
-This is called the "closed world" assumption -

-everything that needs to be loaded must be known when building an executable file.
-If it is not findable by static analysis, then
+This is called the "closed-world assumption" - everything that needs to be loaded must be known when building an executable file.

-it will not be included in the executable file.
+If it is not findable by static analysis, then it will not be included in the executable file.

-GraalVM Native Image?
-You need a way to let the native-image
+You need a way to let native-image

-tool know about any uses of reflection.
+know about any uses of reflection.

 Luckily, the native-image

-tool is able to read in configuration files that specify all
+tool is able to read in the configuration file that specify all classes that are referenced through reflection.

-STEP 5: Using the Tracing Agent
+STEP 5: Use the Tracing Agent

-Run the application with the tracing agent:
+Run the application with the agent on the JVM:

-java -agentlib:native-image-agent=config-output-dir=./src/main/resources/META-INF/native-image -cp ./target/graalvmnidemos-1.0-SNAPSHOT-jar-with-dependencies.jar oracle.App
+java -agentlib:native-image-agent=config-output-dir=./src/main/resources/META-INF/native-image -cp ./target/graalvmnidemos-1.0-SNAPSHOT-jar-with-dependencies.jar serialization.App

-You should see the following included in the generated output:
+You should see the following contents:

 mvn package -Pnative

-The executable file works and produces log messages to the output, as expected.
+The executable file works as expected!

 Note on the position of the -agentlib